naamakashani/naamakashani/README.md

 ## Hi there 👋
-##Naama Kashani
+## Naama Kashani
-Hello! 👋 My name is Naama.
+Hello!
+My name is Naama.
 I'm passionate about code, technology, and innovation.
 ## Projects
 Over the years, I've had the privilege of working on several coding projects spanning multiple languages.
 Here's a brief overview: